thejoshwolfe/poaf/README.md

 consider using a database or file system rather than an archive for those use cases.
 While the use case of writing an archive to a stream with just-in-time inputs is well supported, there is no simple way to resume writing an archive from an unexpected interruption, such as the writer crashing.

+This format supports symlinks and the posix executable bit because those features are generally useful.
+They are supported by git version control, and are frequently used to convey useful information when distributing a collection of files.

+This format does not support high resolution file system metadata.
+The last-modified timestamp has niche uses, but is more frequently in 2025 a nuisance to determinism.
+Fully specifying 9 posix permission bits instead of 1 allows users to encode permissions that are inappropriate in a portable archive.
+The distinction between user, group, and global permissions is largely up to the end user, not the author of an archive.
+The only important information in an archive is whether a file is executable or not, similar to SVN's `svn:executable` property.
+It is inappropriate for directories or symlinks in an archive to specify permission bits.

+This format is not extensible.
+After using TAR and ZIP for more than 3 decades, humanity can be pretty sure that what we need is an archive format that bundles multiple files together for transport through time and/or space.
+We do not need an archive format for backup/restore functionality; software suites for backup/restore use specialized formats, protocols, servers, clients, delta compression, etc. all beyond what any general-purpose archive format can accomplish.
+While ZIP's original design planned for future operating system use cases by allowing extensible third-party metadata, operating systems are out of scope for poaf's design; poaf encodes portable data.
+ZIP and TAR were invented before DEFLATE and UTF-8, and so extensibility was wise then, but innovation has plateaued in those spaces;
+innovation is mostly done, or at least good enough that we can stop planning for the future.
+DEFLATE is not the best compression method, but it's pretty ok.
+UTF-8 is the clear dominant winner of the character encoding madness that ended around 2010. poaf's design is based in a belief that we're basically done innovating in the archive format space.
+It's time to lock down one format that works well enough and is easy to implement everywhere.

 ## Terminology